apilguk/quantizer/README.md

 - `name` - name of the type validator, will be used for formating errors.
 - `validator` - validator function takes a value to validate and return boolean verdict.
 - `instance` - instance of the Quantizer node wich will be used for serialization.
-- `of` - inner type of the node, currently supported by List.
+- `nested` - nested type of the node, currently supported by List.
 - `required` - is value need to be required or no.

 Type API is just two simple methods: